alphagov/government-service-design-manual/service-manual/agile/index.md

 Have daily team meetings (stand-ups).
 Stand-ups are an opportunity for members of your team to discuss:

-* the previous days work
+* the previous day's work
 * what they plan to work on
 * any blockers to their progress